meelgroup/aes-cnf-gen/README.md

 - The CNF output is in `output.cnf`

 As the `NUM_KEYBITS` gets smaller and smaller, the generated CNF file gets harder and harder to solve.
 Note that as `NUM_KEYBITS` approaches 128, the problem is extremely likley to be UNSAT.

+# How to test and generate sboxes

+How to generate sboxes, test, etc.:
+- Compile CryptoMiniSat, symlink it here: `ln -s ../cryptominisat/build/cryptominisat5 .`
+- Run `git submodule init`, `git submodule update`
+- `cd espresso-logic/espresso-src/`, `make`, `ln -s ../bin/espresso ../../espresso`
+- Now you can run `./aesgen.py` with the test/sboxgen systems